KevinW248/ToDoListApplication/README.md

 ## *Phase 4: Task 3*

-Personally, in terms of refactoring I felt like I did alright!
-I was having a tough time reading my GUI class, so I already refactored individual tasks away to separate classes to improve my cohesion.
-In addition, there isn't much coupling between classes so I feel like I did alright with that too.
-If I had more time, I think it would have been a good idea to see if I could have found overlapping functionality between the tools and made a Tool interface, like I've seen before earlier in the course in ShapePlayer.
+If I had more time, I think it would have been a good idea to see if I could have made a new type hierarchy by making a Tool abstract class as a superclass and finding overlapping functionality between the tools
+    -  All of my Tools have a ToDoListAppGUI field and initialize it in the constructor I think that it would be better to have JButton be a common functionality in all the tools Instead of intializing all the buttons in ToDoListAppGUI
+    - In a Tool abstract class, I could have a JButton field and a JButton intialization method
+    - in the Tool subclasses, I could actually initialize the JButton field by using the initializing method
+    - what the button does when clicked could be specified in the tool subclass
+    - There could be a method in the tool subclass to add the button to the GUI